Make Every Word Count: Adaptive BA with Fewer Words: Problem Definitions

 \begin{description} \item[Strong unanimity] If all correct processes propose the same value $v$, then the output is $v$.

 \end{description}

 \end{definition}

 A different validity property requires that a decision satisfies some external boolean predicate (we call such value a \emph{valid} value).
 It is used under the assumption that all correct processes propose valid values.
-This is known as \emph{external validity} and only requires $n>t$.
+This is known as \emph{external validity}~\cite{cachin2001secure} and only requires $n>t$.
 External validity by itself is trivial in case there is a well-known predefined value that satisfies the predicate.
 However, it is commonly used in settings with signatures, where valid values can be verified by all but generated only by specific users or sets thereof.
 For instance, consider a predicate that verifies that $v$ is signed by $n-t$ processes -- no process can unilaterally generate a default valid value.

-For this reason, we suggest a slightly different validity property for the BA problem that we call \emph{unique validity}, which together with the agreement and termination property results in the \emph{weak BA} problem.
-In this validity condition, we support predicates that do not have a well-known predefined value and allow a default value that do not satisfy the predicate under some circumstances.
+Our notion of unique validity adopts external validity to allow default values to be decided in cases when there is no unanimous valid value.
 We say that a value $v$ \emph{exists} in a run of a BA protocol if $v$ is either the input value of a correct process or can be generated by a Byzantine process.
-We determine that there is a default value if and only if there exists more than one valid value in a BA run.
+E.g., any value signed by a non-Byzantine process cannot be generated locally by a Byzantine process.
+Unique validity stipulates that there is a default value if and only if there exists more than one valid value in a BA run.
 Formally,

-\begin{definition}[Weak Byzantine Agreement] In Byzantine Agreement, each correct process $p_i\in\Pi$ proposes an input value $v_i$ and decides on an output value $decision_i$.
+\begin{definition}[Weak Byzantine Agreement] In weak Byzantine Agreement, each correct process $p_i\in\Pi$ proposes an input value $v_i$ and decides on an output value $decision_i$.
 Any weak BA solution must satisfy agreement, termination and the following validity property: